 Full details are in the recipe card below, but here are the basics:

-Meanwhile, heat some olive oil in a non-stick pan, then cook the ground turkey (add a little salt and pepper while it’s cooking).
+Meanwhile, heat some olive oil in a frying or sauté pan, then cook the ground turkey (add a little salt and pepper while it’s cooking).

 Once the turkey is fully cooked through, add cream, sun-dried tomatoes, garlic, crushed red pepper flakes, salt and black pepper.